stevenmaroni/Capstone_UML/README.md

 Once all settings are confirmed, you can run the code by pressing the Upload ("->") button.
 This will send the code to the arduino and it will run continously.

+All other information is contained in the user manual which will be included with the device.